1931 Chicago mayoral election: Campaign

 Cermak was able to respond effectively to these attacks, "He doesn't like my name...It's true I didn't come over on the Mayflower, but I came over as soon as I could," which was a sentiment to which ethnic Chicagoans could relate, so Thompson's slurs largely backfired.

 In the midst of the campaign, the Chicago Tribune ran articles outlining Al Capone's financial contributions to Republican politicians.
 The newspapers also covered allegations that Samuel Insull had contributed money to Thompson's campaign.
 The Tribune wrote, "When the traction case was settled during Thompson's third term Insull was given a perpetual franchise that could not be terminated even for misuse non use or mal use".

 Gossip of Thompson's ties to Al Capone gained new strength after one of Thompson's top city officials, also a friend of Capone, was indicted for conspiring with merchants to use short weights to cheat $54 million.

 Thompson accused Cermak of being in cahoots with bootleggers and gamblers, and accused Cermak of having profited from misconduct alleging that he had, "saved six million out of a $10,000 salary."

 The election took place amid the Great Depression.
-The Depression, taking place under the administration of Republican president Herbert Hoover, may have ultimately contributed to Thompson's defeat.
+The Depression (taking place under the administration of president Herbert Hoover, who was a member of the Republican Party) may have ultimately contributed to Thompson's defeat as a bearer of the Republican label.

 Cermak received strong support from the city's teachers organizations.
 He was personally endorsed by Margaret Haley, president of the Chicago Teachers Federation.

 Many liberal Republicans, in protest of Thompson, threw their support behind Cermak.
 Among them were Jane Addams, Louise DeKoven Bowen, Charles Edward Merriam, and Julius Rosenwald.

 For the election, Cermak had managed to overhaul his public image.
 Long viewed as a political infighter, Cermak rebranded himself as a "master executive" who would be able to help the city of Chicago survive the Great Depression.